 If you’re itching for a day trip with your family or a dose of nature after a long workday, look no further!
 The KW Region is traced with many trails, but we’ve managed to shortlist 4 of our favourites.
-Enjoy a stroll in the woods on a crisp fall day at one of these beautiful spots – who knew the city was so close to such natural beauty?
+Enjoy a stroll in the woods on a sunny day at one of these beautiful spots – who knew the city was so close to such natural beauty?

 1. The Walter Bean Grand River Trail